The following guidelines help create a positive and safe atmosphere for everyone.

 - Fingernails and toenails must be kept short or securely covered for safety reasons.

 - No jewellery may be worn during practice.
-All jewellery must be removed or covered before training begins.
+All jewellery must be removed or covered.

 Inclusivity & Physical Practice